 In 1891, Dvorak was invited to travel from his native Bohemia (now the Czech Republic) to lead the new (and short-lived) National Conservatory of Music in New York.
 The conservatory, it was hoped, would train American-born musicians and composers to create a national style of American classical music.
 Shortly after arriving in New York, Dvorak gave a famous interview to the New York Herald, in which he asserted that all that American musicians and composers needed to create an American style of classical music was to look to African-American folk music:

 In the Negro melodies of America I discover all that is needed for a great and noble school of music.
 They are pathétic, tender, passionate, melancholy, solemn, religious, bold, merry, gay or what you will.
 It is music that suits itself to any mood or purpose.
 There is nothing in the whole range of composition that cannot be supplied with themes from this source.
 The American musician understands these tunes and they move sentiment in him.

-In an unprecedented move, Dvořák welcomed black and female composition students into his classes.
+In another unprecedented move, Dvořák welcomed black and female composition students into his classes at the conservatory.
 Among his students were violinist and composer Will Marion Cook, who had studied with Brahms’s great friend Joseph Joachim in Berlin, and singer and composer Harry T. Burleigh.

 “A Negro Sermon,” an art song by Cook.

 “Lovely Dark and Lonely One,” an art song by Burleigh.